Main Departmental Office

 4. at least 15 hours of mathematics, including differential and integral calculus, discrete mathematics and two other courses selected from statistics, linear algebra, abstract algebra, logic, numerical analysis and differential equations.

 Students not satisfying both conditions 1 and 2 will not be admitted to the computer science program nor will they be allowed to enroll in graduate computer science courses.
-Those students who satisfy both conditions 1 and 2 but who lack some of the computer science background may be provisionally admitted to the program and may enroll in graduate-level courses once any required leveling courses are completed.
+Those students who satisfy both conditions 1 and 2 but who lack some of the computer science background may be provisionally admitted to the program and may enroll in graduate-level courses once any required leveling courses are completed with a grade of B or better.

-After removal of all deficiencies and upon completion of an additional 12 hours of graduate credit, the student is required to submit a formal degree plan to the computer science graduate adviser and the dean of the School of Graduate Studies.
+After removal of all deficiencies and upon completion of an additional 12 hours of graduate credit, the student is required to submit a formal degree plan to his or her adviser and the dean of the School of Graduate Studies.
 Failure to fulfill this requirement may prevent the student from enrolling the following semester.

 Admission to candidacy is granted by the dean of the School of Graduate Studies after the degree plan has been approved.